Free standard shipping and returns on all orders

 How to avoid fragrance addiction

-Don't believe the fashion
+Don't believe the hype

-Trust your sense of smell
+Trust your nose

 Your nose is your best friend.
 Always try before you buy.

 The more you try, the more you will realize which perfumes are worth it and which are not.
-As with everything, educate yourself, gain more knowledge and trust yourself.
+As with everything, educate yourself, gain more knowledge, and trust yourself.

-make a list
+Make a list

 Golden rules before starting a perfume collection

-1. Avoid buying blindly
+1. Avoid blind buying

-2. Climatic conditions and skin chemistry
+2. Weather conditions and skin chemistry

 3. Don't do it for compliments

-The fragrances mentioned are not bad, on the contrary, they are sensational.
+The mentioned fragrances are not bad; on the contrary, they are sensational.
 Designed to attract the opposite sex, you are sure to receive many compliments.

 5. Quality over quantity